 Five years of ASI: 2015 ~ 2020

 On June 25, 2015, ASI was incorporated as a not-for-profit entity to develop and launch the ASI certification program.
-Over the coming months, we will be asking our Members and stakeholders to join us in celebrating our first five years as a multi-stakeholder standards body!
+Between 8 and 12 September, we join our Members and stakeholders in celebrating our first five years as a multi-stakeholder standards body and the accomplishments we have achieved together!

 In the beginning